Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 ## Learning objectives
 - interpret and analyze a story.
 - recognize about the author’s and designer’s intention.
-- practice communicating ideas through visual form and motion.
+- practice communicating ideas/stories through visual form and motion.